MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/ddpm_hf_t_stats_loss.png" style="width:80%;" />
 </div>

-One thing that is fixed for sure is the bias prediction - the predicted noise now has the right statistics
+One thing that is fixed is the bias prediction - the mean of the predicted noise is now `0` and the std is 1:

 <div style="text-align: center;">
   <img src="/assets/images/imagegen/ddpm_hf_t_stats_noise_mu_std.png" style="width:80%;" />
 </div>

-# Thoughts
+# Ideas
+This analysis leads to a lot of ideas about improving the training.

 ## Dropping Weights for Simple Algorithm?
 We use the simplified algorithms in the DDPM paper - at the end of the math (see pdf notes above) we have a loss that is

 ```
-L = L0 + sum L1 ...
-LT-1
+L = L0 + L1 + L2 + ... + LT-1
 ```

 where each of the `Lt` for `t=1 ...
 T-1` is a MSE times a constant, that is